-Following Tia Denora, Cavicchi (2002) posits that the reception of popular music (or any music genre for that matter) should not be understood entirely in terms of what a pop song means, but what it does in its dynamic relationship with the audience.
+Cavicchi (2002) posits that the reception of popular music (or any music genre for that matter) should not be understood entirely in terms of what a pop song means, but what it does in its dynamic relationship with the audience.
 He argues that popular music heightens the audience's awareness of what goes on in the general circumstances of their lives, which are framed and shaped by their engagements with this musical genre.
-The audience not only listens to and makes sense of popular music (e.g., sonically, lyrically, visually), but also connects their listening and interpretation of it to their ideologies and circumstances (Cavicchi, 2002).
-What is more is that popular music, as Siciliano (2013: 306) argues in his review of Denora's work, "provides raw cultural material used by individuals to exercise agentive control over mood, convey meaning, experience "virtual" possibilities, and articulate identity."
-This view has particular relevance in the study for examining how visions of unity and belonging were co-created in and through a dynamic interaction between Iban pop song and present-day Malaysians: the former evoked the feelings of inclusion and togetherness, and the latter conceived their understandings of these feelings and fostered them through the various ways they engaged with the song in their daily lives.
-Given the agentive control over meaning-making that popular music affords its audiences, some of the above-mentioned conceptions of unity and belonging may not be readily or easily aligned with the 'grand' or 'official' narratives of solidarity and cohesion in multicultural Malaysia.
+The audience not only listens to and makes sense of popular music (e.g., sonically, lyrically, visually), but also connects their listening and interpretation of it to their ideologies and circumstances (ibid.).
+What is more is that popular music, as Siciliano (2013, 306) argues in his review of Denora's work, "provides raw cultural material used by individuals to exercise agentive control over mood, convey meaning, experience 'virtual' possibilities, and articulate identity."
+This view has relevance in the study for examining how visions of unity and belonging were co-created in and through a dynamic interaction between Iban pop song and present-day Malaysians: the former evoked the feelings of inclusion and togetherness, and the latter conceived their understandings of these feelings and fostered them through the many ways they engaged with the song in their daily lives.
+Given the agentive control over meaning-making that popular music affords its audiences, some of the above-mentioned conceptions of unity and belonging may not be readily or easily aligned with the "grand" or "official" narratives of solidarity and cohesion in multicultural Malaysia.

-This shows the applicability of Shamsul Amri Baharuddin's (1996a) social reality theory developed to understand the complex processes of identity formation and cultural experiences among people in Malaysia.
-Such process, as Shamsul A. B. (1996a: 477) contends, takes places within what he describes as "a "two social reality" context": first, the "authority-defined" social reality, one which is authoritatively defined by people who are part of the dominant power structure; and, second, the "everyday-defined" social reality, one which is experienced by the people in the course of their everyday life."
-Put within the context of the study, this social reality theory was used to analyze visions of unity and belonging that were engendered by people's personal experiences of engaging with the Iban pop song.
-These visions may, on the one hand, exemplify the 'grand' or 'official' narratives of unification and inclusion as espoused and promulgated by the government of the day via various policies, while on the other hand, may resist or redefine these authoritatively defined narratives precisely through the everyday-defined visions of togetherness and belongingness that ordinary Malaysians create via their engagements with the Iban pop song, and the agentive control over meaning-making that the song affords.
+This shows the applicability of Shamsul's (1996a) social reality theory developed to understand the complex processes of identity formation and cultural experiences among people in Malaysia.
+Such process, as Shamsul contends, takes place within what he describes as "a 'two social reality' context: first, the 'authority-defined'

+social reality, one which is authoritatively defined by people who are part of the dominant power structure; and, second, the 'everyday-defined' social reality, one which is experienced by the people in the course of their everyday life" (Shamsul 1996a, 477).
+Put within the context of the study, this social reality theory was used to analyse visions of unity and belonging that were engendered by people's firsthand experiences of engaging with the Iban pop song.
+These visions may, on the one hand, exemplify the "grand" or "official" narratives of unification and inclusion as espoused and promulgated by the government of the day via various policies, while on the other hand, may resist or redefine these authoritatively defined narratives precisely through the everyday-defined visions of togetherness and belongingness that ordinary Malaysians create via their engagements with the Iban pop song, and the agentive control over meaning-making that the song affords.

-To illustrate this further, the article presents and discusses the findings of the study in the following order: (1) a brief overview of the song, Biar Bekikis Bulu Betis, and its music video; (2) the audience's responses to the song, and (3) the audience's visions of unity and belonging that the song helped create.
+To illustrate this further, the article presents and discusses the findings of the study in the following order: (1) a brief overview of the song, Biar Bekikis Bulu Betis, and its music video, (2) the audience's responses to the song, and (3) the audience's visions of unity and belonging that the song helped create.